iamnaveenpaul/website/_posts/2019-11-22-installing-mongodb-on-windows.md

 **Installing and Running MongoDB on a Windows Machine**

-Download the installer file from the downloads section.
+Download the installer file from the [downloads section](https://www.mongodb.org/downloads#production).

 * Double click the downloaded .msi file in the Windows Explorer and install Mongo by following the prompts.
-By default, Mongo is most probably in the C:\mongodb directory, unless you specify manually.
-However, it’s actually based on the settings of your machine, for example, C:\Program Files\MongoDB\Server\3.2.
+By default, Mongo is most probably in the `C:\mongodb` directory, unless you specify manually.
+However, it’s actually based on the settings of your machine, for example, `C:\Program Files\MongoDB\Server\3.2`.
 Also, you will find MongoDB in the add/remove programs section.
 * Create the directory for storing MongoDB files.
-Run md \data\db from the command prompt which would be the default location but using the --dbpath parameter other locations can also be specified using the --dbpath parameter.
-For more information, refer the Mongo docs.
+Run `md \data\db` from the command prompt which would be the default location but using the --dbpath parameter other locations can also be specified using the `--dbpath` parameter.
+For more information, refer the [Mongo docs](https://docs.mongodb.org/v3.0/tutorial/install-mongodb-on-windows/#set-up-the-mongodb-environment).
-* run C:\mongodb\bin\mongod.exe in the Command Prompt or C:\path\to\mongodb\bin\mongod.exe to start the mongodb daemon.
+* run `C:\mongodb\bin\mongod.exe` in the Command Prompt or `C:\path\to\mongodb\bin\mongod.exe` to start the mongodb daemon.
-* While the MongoDB daemon is running, run C:\mongodb\bin\mongo.exe from a different Command prompt window to connect to MongoDB using the Mongo shell.
+* While the MongoDB daemon is running, run `C:\mongodb\bin\mongo.exe` from a different Command prompt window to connect to MongoDB using the Mongo shell.